shauninman/MinUI/README.md

 ## Legacy versions

-The original Trimui Model S version of MinUI has been archived [here](https://github.com/shauninman/MinUI-Legacy-Trimui-Model-S).
+The original Trimui Model S version of MinUI (2021/04/03-2021/08/06) has been archived [here](https://github.com/shauninman/MinUI-Legacy-Trimui-Model-S).

-The sequel, MiniUI for the Miyoo Mini, has been archived [here](https://github.com/shauninman/MiniUI-Legacy-Miyoo-Mini).
+The sequel, MiniUI for the Miyoo Mini (2022/04/20-2022/10/23), has been archived [here](https://github.com/shauninman/MiniUI-Legacy-Miyoo-Mini).

-The return of MinUI for the original Anbernic RG35XX has been archived [here](https://github.com/shauninman/MinUI-Legacy-RG35XX).
+The return of MinUI for the original Anbernic RG35XX (2023/02/26-2023/03/26) has been archived [here](https://github.com/shauninman/MinUI-Legacy-RG35XX).